01Edible Biodegradable Tableware Invented by LOLIWARE

 LOLIWARE began when founders Chelsea Briganti and Leigh Ann Tucker won a 2010 Jell-O competition.
 The Industrial Designers experimented with gelatin and discovered its translucent, moldable, edible, and biodegradable properties.

-Realizing gelatin's potential to create an edible cup as a fun, flavored sustainable alternative to disposable cups they created LOLIWARE, using a plant-based gelatin for its structural nature, taste, and vegan-friendliness.
+Realizing gelatin's potential to create an edible cup as a fun, flavored sustainable alternative to disposable cups they created LOLIWARE, using plant-based gelatin for its structural nature, taste, and vegan-friendliness.

 Cups are only the beginning for these creative inventors who embody the American spirit of experimentation and innovation for the cause of a more sustainable planet.